JTimW/Interactive-Solar-System-Explorer/README.md

 1. **Open the App**
    Open `index.html` in your web browser, or use a local server to start the project.
 2. **Explore**
-   Use the dropdown menu to select different planets and click on them to view detailed information.
+   Click on the planets to view detailed information.

 ---